BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 I took part in a research study about two years ago where I tested things like VO2max, utilization of VO2 max and oxygen extraction at V02max (x 4 tests).
 The results showed that my muscles are very efficient at turning oxygen into energy while cycling.
 Almost no oxygen is wasted.
 This means that my V02max(my heart needs to pump more oxygen) is one of my main limiters.
 These results makes sense with my training history.
 I have done mostly sone 2/3 ( with high cadence) and some sprints the last two years.
 An injury have made it hard for me to do intervalls, so I have done very little HIIT intervall training in general.

-# Finding my strength and weakneses(gap assesment).
+## Finding my strength and weakneses.

 I recently stumbled over HIGHNORT’s book Cycling Physiology of training Science, which I highly recommend.
 I took a table from this book and modified it to show the desired physical profile ( race demand) vs. my current physical profile.